justin-marian/train-station/README.md

 The *Hogsmeade* **Train Station** management system streamlines train and carriage operations at the station.
 It leverages efficient **linked lists** to organize train carriages, enabling quick identification of trains with specific characteristics, such as power or excess carriages.

-**Linked lists** also facilitate *optimal arrangement of carriages*, *enhancing overall performance.
-With its straightforward approach, the system simplifies train station management, ensuring smooth operations and efficient resource allocation.
+**Linked lists** also facilitate *optimal arrangement of carriages*, *enhancing overall performance*.
+With its straightforward approach, the system simplifies train station management.

 | Structure    | Description                                                   |
 |--------------|---------------------------------------------------------------|